 Food makes a wonderful gift any time of the year.
 This can be as simple as homemade jam for your child’s teacher or putting together a themed baking or cooking basket for a friend.

-Self care gift baskets are fun and always welcomed.
-It certainly doesn’t have to be anything fancy; a hard lotion bar, a couple of lip balms, and an herb pillow along with a nourishing herbal tea blend and a tea infuser ball is a simple way to encourage the recipient to regularly practice self care.
+Self-care gift baskets are fun and always welcomed.
+It certainly doesn’t have to be anything fancy; a hard lotion bar, a couple of lip balms, a lavender rollerball bottle, a sugar scrub, and an herb pillow along with a nourishing herbal tea blend and a tea infuser ball is a simple way to encourage the recipient to regularly practice self-care.

 Children love to give gifts so don’t let the fact that they’re young discourage you from helping them make their own gifts to give.
 If your family is new to having a handmade holiday, it might take a little coaxing but it will be well worth it.
 These gift ideas that children can make are great ideas to start with.

 Candles can make great gifts or decoration for your home.
 Candles can be fairly simple to make by using sheets of beeswax and rolling them or by using wax pellets.
-You can also make candles using rendered fat such as as venison fat, which is a little more involved.
+You can also make candles using rendered fat such as venison fat, which is a little more involved.
+These candles can be added to any gift basket.

 There are so many things you can make with fabric for gifts and for decorating your home.
 The great thing is, you don’t have to spend a lot of money to get great fabric.
 You can buy fat quarters if you need just a little bit of fabric or use vintage sheets if you need quite a bit of fabric.
 You can also find great fabric in the form of clothes or linens at thrift stores or use canvas drop cloths instead of buying expensive canvas at the fabric store.